- How can I get the temperament measures? Is there a charge?

 Google Map Link for Brunswick, Maine » http://maps.google.com/maps?q=Brunswick,+ME

 Link to the Bowdoin College Home Page» http://www.bowdoin.edu/

-The other individuals involved with maintaining this site are Masha Gartstein at Washington State University in Pullman, Washington, and Lesa Ellis and Jennifer Simonds, who are (amazingly) both at Westminster College in Salt Lake City, Utah.
+The other individuals involved with maintaining this site are Masha Gartstein at Washington State University in Pullman, Washington, Lesa Ellis at Westminster College in Salt Lake City, Utah, and Jen Simonds at University of Maryland Global Campus.
 If and when they find the time to write little blurbs about their wonderful locations, I’ll be happy to put them here.
 For now, enjoy the links below.

 Google Map Link for Pullman, Washington » http://maps.google.com/maps?q=Pullman,+Washington

 Link to the Washingon State University Home Page » http://www.wsu.edu/